Cephalopelvic Disproportion (CPD) Injuries

 Cephalopelvic disproportion may be of maternal or fetal origin.
 In some cases the mother’s pelvis is unusually small; in others, the fetus’ head is unusually large.
 A combination of these two issues is also possible.
 Some of the most common causes of CPD include the following:

 - Contracted pelvis: This occurs when a woman is 1.5 to 2 cm smaller than normal in any important pelvic measurement (diameter).

 - Pelvic exostoses: These are bony growths on the pelvis.

 - Spondylolisthesis: This is a condition in which a bone in the spine slips out of its proper position onto the bone below it.

 - Large sized baby: This can be caused by gestational diabetes and other conditions that cause a baby to be macrosomic (weight is > 4000 or 4500 grams) or large for gestational age.
 Post-term pregnancies and hydrocephalus (fluid in the baby’s brain that leads to swelling) may also cause a baby to be large.

 It is important to note that abnormal fetal presentations (i.e. when the baby is not in the typical position for safe, head-first delivery) can also make it difficult for a baby’s head to fit through the mother’s pelvis.
 Some consider this to be a form of cephalopelvic disproportion.
 However, it is distinct from what may be referred to as “true cephalopelvic disproportion,” in which the baby’s head is too large to easily fit through the pelvis, regardless of position.
 Terminology may vary, but it is critically important that medical professionals examine the mother and fetus extensively enough to understand not only that there is something preventing the fetal head from making its way through the birth canal, but also exactly what the problem is.
 An appropriate intervention for an abnormal fetal presentation may do more harm than good in a case of true cephalopelvic disproportion.
 For example, forceps may be used in breech presentation or face presentation.
-This will not help a case of true CPD; if doctors fail to realize that forceps use is ineffective and continue attempting to delivery the baby that way, there may be birth injuries from excessive pressure/pulling.
+This will not help a case of true CPD; if doctors fail to realize that forceps use is ineffective and continue attempting to deliver the baby that way, there may be birth injuries from excessive pressure/pulling.